Toyotomi Hideyori: Death

 Hideyori began moving with his troops to leave Osaka.
 Meanwhile, the Osaka troops had been doing quite well in spite of the numerical disadvantage.
 It has even been said, in Murdoch's book, as he goes to show in an extract from a missionaries letter regarding the event (there were several inside Osaka castle at this point) that the Osaka assault was actually quite successful and drove the Tokugawa back quite promptly.
-The plan of creating Tokugawa confusion worked and according to the Jesuits, Ieyasu himself, serving as the ultimate reinforcement to the center force, had told his men to kill him if victory seemed for nigh.
+The plan to confuse the Tokugawa forces worked; according to the Jesuits, Ieyasu himself—serving as the ultimate reinforcement to the center—told his men to kill him if victory seemed nigh.
 Not only did the Jesuits write this, but, in another account, Murdoch states that Ieyasu had at least for some time had designs of seppuku because victory seemed to be escaping him.

 According to Siebold, at this critical moment, as Hideyori was leaving Osaka to enter the fray, Ieyasu sent forth into Osaka the son of Osaka captain Ōno Harunaga who had been a hostage to the Tokugawa. Ōno Harunaga's son entered the castle and immediately dispatched a letter from Ieyasu to his father.
 The letter said "Do not let Hideyori leave the castle.
 In the castle is a conspiracy and as soon as Hideyori leaves it he will be attacked from the rear."
 It is because of this letter, according to Siebold, that Hideyori's portion of the plan miscarried.
 He was just about to leave when he was brought word of its contents, and at this point, stalled in entering the fray.

 Eventually, despite the ferocity and initial victories of the Osaka troops, the numerical advantage of the Tokugawa forces proved too much.
 According to the Nihon Senshi:

 "Hideyori, when he received intelligence of the defeat of his rōnin, said, "Death is what I have been ready to meet for long", and was about to sally from the castle in order to fight his very last battle when he was stopped by Hayami, one of his seven captains, who urged that a commander-in-chief should not expose his person among the promiscuous dead.
 Let Hideyori defend the castle to the last; when it fell, it would be time to take a decision!"